Skip to content

 classX := class:

-This restriction applies even when the class instance itself is immutable.
+This restriction applies even when the class instance itself is mutable.
 Only var fields of classes can be mutated.

 Only Structs Allow Field Mutation